Amitoj411/planetlab/assignment_4/README.txt

 - Python 2.5.1 or 2.7.8
 - 1 second sleep for each iteration if huge list of keys were send to a node (Multi-threaded server is not implemented yet)
+- Client must have a static external IP Address, not behind a NAT.